 - To change your iPhone wallpaper (either one; the process is the same), start by making sure you've got the image you want to use on your iPhone.
 You can get the image onto your phone by taking a picture with the built-in camera, with Photo Steam if you use iCloud, by saving an image from the web, or by adding photos to iPhone from your desktop.

 - On that screen you'll see the list of the groups of photos your iPhone contains.
-This includes Wallpaper (built-in images provided by Apple on all iPhones), Camera Roll (pictures taken with your built-in camera), photos taken with any photo apps, or the names of folders you've synced to the phone.
+Your options here are: Apple Wallpaper (just called Wallpaper on iOS 6 and earlier), which are built-in images provided by Apple on all iPhones; Camera Roll (pictures taken with your built-in camera), My Panoramas (photos taken using the iPhone's panoramic photos feature); photos taken with any photo apps; folders you've synced to the phone.
 Tap the collection of photos that contains the one you want to use.

 - Tap the photo you want to make your wallpaper.
 If it's a photo, you can move the photo or scale it by zooming in on it, to modify how the image will appear when it's your wallpaper (if it's on of the built in wallpapers, you can't zoom in or adjust it).
 When you've got the photo how you want it, tap Set (or Cancel if you change your mind).